 Tie it back

-I recently led a training for a group of leaders inside one of the world's most recognizable companies.
+I recently led a training for a group of leaders at Microsoft.
 My plan for the training was lined up - step-by-step.
 I knew what I was going to share.
 I knew what their learning objectives were.
 Everything was ready and going well.

 When you tie something back, you bring it back onto what is already established.
 You do this to anchor yourself.
 You do this to firmly establish a connection.
-You do this to secure the new onto the pre-existing.
+You do this to secure the new onto what is pre-existing.

 This was my big insight for the week.
 If you want to be successful in guiding, coaching, training, or teaching others, you need to help them tie it back.
 Help them build on what they already have.